AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 ## Details

 Ground truth skeletons must be stored as SWC files so that each can be represented as a graph with xyz coordinates as a node-level attribute.
 The evaluation is performed by first labeling the nodes of ground truth skeletons with the corresponding segment ids from the predicted segmentation.
-Topological mistakes are then detected by examining the labels of the nodes and edges.
+Topological mistakes are then detected by examining the labels of each edge.

 <p>
   <img src="imgs/topological_mistakes.png" width="180" alt="Topological mistakes detected in skeleton">